Please note, there are no obvious places en route to provide lunch for a group of walkers. You are advised to bring a packed lunch.

 RICHMOND PARK

 We enter the park through the Robin Hood gate.
 The park is the largest in Europe, covering 2,500 acres.
 The park consists of open woodland and meadows.
 Look out for wild deer, which roam everywhere.
 The path gradually takes us uphill, at the top of which is a refreshment kiosk but no toilets.
 We will probably stop around here for lunch.
-We continue in the same general direction towards two lakes.
-The White Lodge will soon appear: it was built in 1727 and now houses the lower school of the Royal Ballet.
-We pass between the two Pen Ponds, stocked with fish for anglers.
+We continue in the same general direction passing the White Lodge (built in 1727 and now houses the lower school of the Royal Ballet).
+We pass between two Pen Ponds, stocked with fish for anglers.
 Our route passes an ancient hollow oak tree, estimated to be 750 years old.
 We follow the path across a road and leads us to a fine view.
 We take a detour to Henry's Mound.
 There is a protected view at the top, of St Paul's Cathedral, 12 miles away.
 We return to the main path and continue downhill to leave the park through Petersham Gate.

 THE THAMES PATH